Nata25/JS_15_AJAX-websearch/readme.md

-### AJAX Web Search emulator
+### AJAX Web Search Emulator

-The results are based upon [Webhose.io API](https://webhose.io/api).
+The results are based upon [Webhose.io](https://webhose.io/) API.

+The output is very similar to the one [Live Web Data search](https://webhose.io/api) provides.

-Please do not perform too much queries as a key for free plan is used.
+Please do not perform too much queries as an API key for free plan is used.

+Except for jQuery, no external libraries are used.